SID2015/Horse_or_Human_Classifier/README.md

  label them from the name of that subdirectory.

- Here, we have added convolutional layers, and flatten the final result to feed into the densely connected layers.
+Also, we have added convolutional layers, and flatten the final result to feed into the densely connected layers.

 Finally we add the densely connected layers.